ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 * NSX is deployed and configured in your vCenter Server instance.
 * A sample NSX Logical Switch is deployed to be used by the customer workload VMs.
 * A sample NSX Distributed Logical Router (DLR) is deployed for potential east-west communication between local workloads that are connected to layer 2 (L2) networks.
 * An NSX Edge appliance is deployed and configured to perform network address translation (NAT) from the range of IP addresses of the workload logical switch to a public IP address on the NAT rules.
 * If you installed the Veeam on {{site.data.keyword.cloud_notm}} service, the NSX Manager is configured to do a daily backup of the NSX configurations.
-For more information, see [Considerations when installing Veeam on {{site.data.keyword.cloud_notm}}](../services/veeam_considerations.html#considerations-when-installing-veeam-on-ibm-cloud).
+For more information, see [Considerations when installing Veeam on {{site.data.keyword.cloud_notm}}](../services/veeam_considerations.html#considerations-when-you-install-veeam-on-ibm-cloud).

-## Configuring the networking settings for your VMs
+## Procedure to configure the networking settings for your VMs

 To take advantage of NSX for your workload VMs, you must configure a number of settings by completing the following steps when you create your VMs: